Trail running vacations blog

 And Sasha from North Vancouver perfectly captured the spirit: “My husband and I had tossed around the idea of running on our own, without a guide, but we are so incredibly glad we opted for a guided trip with Arctic Running instead.
 The guides took us to remote places we never would have seen otherwise, and taught us about the distinct geography and local legends.
 The food was phenomenal and plentiful.
 I’m sure we gained weight despite the 100 kms of running!
 I underestimated how much I would appreciate this luxury.
 I’m used to eating energy bars and trail mix… Ending the run with a bowl of soup (it was chilly), followed by a huge dinner of fresh local seafood, or BBQ’d lamb was amazing (though they can cater to vegetarians as well).”

-We’re proud to collaborate with local experts like Inga Fanney, founder and CEO of Arctic Running.
+We were proud to partner with local experts like Inga Fanney, founder and CEO of Arctic Running.
 Inga is a runner, a teacher, a guide, and a true enthusiast of Iceland’s wild places.
 She and her team have designed tours that not only challenge you on the trails but also give you time to truly appreciate the spectacular natural surroundings.
-With NomaTrails and Arctic Running, you’re getting the best of both worlds: our philosophy of deep, human-centered adventure, combined with unparalleled local knowledge.
+With NomaTrails and Arctic Running, you got the best of both worlds: our philosophy of deep, human-centered adventure, combined with unparalleled local knowledge.

 More Adventure Stories